Frequently Asked Questions

 How to apply for a CEA card for a child

-If your child is under 16 years of age, you will need to apply for a CEA card on their behalf.
+If your child is between 8 and 16 years of age, you will need to apply for a CEA card on their behalf.

 Although you are applying for them, they will be the card holder as they are the person requiring the care.
 The card will be printed in their name.